Usability lab setup for paper prototyping, card sorting, and traditional usability testing.

 A small trick: we have a small table clock to the left of the computer.
 This clock makes it easy for the experimenter to time the test and to manage the available session time much more unobtrusively than when having to look at a wristwatch.

 Traditional usability testing consists of users interacting with the live Web site.

 Usability Test of the Old Web Site

-Changing the button design as illustrated above resulted in 416% increased use over a two-month period (January-March 1995).
+Changing the buttons to make them look more clickable as illustrated above resulted in 416% increased use over a two-month period (January-March 1995).
 Considering that the use of the server in general increased by "only" 48% in the same period, there can be no doubt that usability engineering worked and resulted in a significantly improved button design.